Niceville High School

 Niceville Senior High School (NHS) is a public high school in the city of Niceville, Florida.
-It is ranked as the top high school within its high-performing Okaloosa County School District.
+It is a part of the Okaloosa County School District.

 In 1996, NHS was selected as one of 226 secondary schools (private and public) to be designated as a Blue Ribbon School of Excellence.
 NHS was also named a New American High School in 1999, one of only 13 in the nation to earn that honor that year.
 The State of Florida Department of Education rated the school an A+ in 2001, 2002, 2003, and 2005.

 The current location of NHS on John Sims Parkway was not the original site of the school, opened in 1964; NHS was initially located in a dance hall on Howell Avenue and once held classes at what is now Edge Elementary.

+It is the zoned high school for dependent children living on Eglin Air Force Base.